 Good upbringing is only when both parents are around

 There is a research says that there is no significant difference in children’s adult relationships and behavior brought up by biological, adoptive or single parents.
 It depends on the exposure of conflicts that a child witnesses.
 Well, because there is a significant difference between the mere presence of a parent, and active involvement of that parent in the life of a child.
-Despite being single, if a parent has managed to strike that balance, good upbringing can absolutely be ensured!
+Despite being single, if a parent has managed to strike that balance, good upbringing can absolutely be ensured!.
+Also, parenting style plays a major role in the upbringing of a child.
+Simple way, parenting style refers to the way in which parents choose to raise their children.

 Single parents are depressed or have low self-esteem